 Online coupon codes have been a mainstay of the eCommerce world ever since…well….since eCommerce was created!

 An natural extension of the “coupon” section of your local newspaper, consumers frequently seek out coupon codes when they are purchasing products online.
-Off the top of my head, the highest volume Google searches are: Amazon Promo Code, Macys coupon code, Kohls coupon code, and Godaddy promo code.
+Off the top of my head, the highest volume Google searches are: Amazon Promo Code, Macys coupon code, Kohls coupon code, and Godaddy coupon code.

 Godaddy this year is trying to change that.
 GoDaddy, by far the world’s most popular domain registrar, has frequently enticed customers with promo codes for 99 cent domain names and one dollar per month web hosting.